 Improving Our Brain and Body’s Ability to Excel after Brain Injury 2018

-Due to a shoulder injury I was unable to create a video presentation in 2019.
-Due to Covid I was unable to create a video presentation in 2020.
+Due to a shoulder injury and then Covid, I was unable to create a demonstration in 2019 and in 2020.

-Stick Fighting, Knife, Western Boxing & Wing Chun Drills Created
+Stick Fighting, Knife, Western Boxing muay Thai &Wing Chun Drills Created September 2, 2021

-Hand Eye Coordination and Precision Drills using Fine Motor Skills Created
+Hand Eye Coordination and Precision Drills using Fine Motor Drills Created September 12, 2021

 Brain-Body Connection –Craig J Phillips MRC, BA, Second Chance to Live March 2024